fxamacker/cbor/README.md

 ### Why CBOR?

-It depends on your requirements and priorities.
 Reasons for using CBOR include:

 - CBOR is an IETF Internet Standard designed to be relevant for decades without breaking changes.